-You should complete a minimum of 3 reviews from the list below (or chose your own).
+You should aim complete 3 reviews from the list below (or chose your own).

 Step-by-Step Guide to How to Write a Film Review: https://edusson.com/blog/how-to-write-movie-review

 Beginnings are always the hardest.
 This is the point where you set the pace and determine how to approach this assignment in the most efficient manner.
 Here are some useful tips to kick-start the movie review writing process: